markymarc11/hist3812-example-repo-for-artifact/paradata/bibliography.md

 Carter, Michael.
 2017.
 The Life of Attributes: Meta and Paradata as 3D Point and Object DNA for Heritage Providence.
 Ryerson University.

 Copplestone, Tara.
 2018.
 Making Things: Photobashing as Archaeological Redemption?.
 Gamingachaeo.

+Copplestone, Tara & Daniel Dunne.
+“Introduction to Narratives and Narrative Structures”.
+Digital Media, Creativity, Narrative Structure and Heritage.
+Internet Archaeology: 2017.

+Graham, Shawn, & Kevin Kee.
+“Teaching History in an Age of Pervasive Computing: The Case for Games in the High School and Undergraduate Classroom.”
+Digital Culture Books.
+Michigan Publishing: 2014.

 David W. Anthony.
 2010.
 The Horse, the Wheel, and Language.
 New York: Princeton University Press.